MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_getvideodecoderbufferinfo.md

 A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d11_1ddi_video_decoder_desc.md">D3D11_1DDI_VIDEO_DECODER_DESC</a> structure that specifies the video decoder operation.

-#### - Index [in]

-The zero-based index of the video decoder buffer type that is used for the specified operation.
-The display miniport driver returns the maximum number of video decoder buffer types that are required for the operation through a call to its <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_getvideodecoderbuffertypecount.md">GetVideoDecoderBufferTypeCount</a> function.

 #### - pInfo [out]

 A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d11_1ddi_video_decoder_buffer_info.md">D3D11_1DDI_VIDEO_DECODER_BUFFER_INFO</a> structure that describes the video decoder buffer.